Tucker Tensor Train Taylor Series: Preliminaries

 \subsection{Tucker tensor trains}

 A Tucker tensor train combines a Tucker decomposition of a tensor with a tensor train decomposition of its central Tucker core.
 Here, we define tensor trains and Tucker tensor trains.
-The Tucker decomposition, which we never use directly, is defined in \appref{app:tensor_appendix}.
-We formulate Tucker tensor trains in terms of vector valued multilinear functions, as our interest lies in approximating vector valued derivative tensors.
-Tensor trains, however, are defined in terms of scalar valued multilinear functions, since defining them for vector valued multilinear functions would require treating the final tensor index as a special case, complicating subsequent analysis.
+The Tucker decomposition is never used directly, so its definition is omitted.
+We formulate Tucker tensor trains in terms of vector-valued multilinear functions, as our interest lies in approximating vector-valued derivative tensors.
+Tensor trains, however, are defined in terms of scalar-valued multilinear functions, since defining them for vector-valued multilinear functions would require treating the final tensor index as a special case, complicating subsequent analysis.